-Economic inequality (or “wealth and income differences”) comprises all disparities in the distribution of economic assets and income.
+Economic inequality (or “wealth and income differences”) comprises disparities in the distribution of economic assets and income.
 The term typically refers to inequality among individuals and groups within a society, but can also refer to inequality among countries.

 “Social and economic inequality is detrimental to the health of any society.
 Especially when the society is diverse, multicultural, overpopulated and undergoing rapid but unequal economic growth.”
 Milind Deogaonkar, MD